vmdanilov/TextFlow/README.md

 - Sort Lines in Descending Order
 - Unordered List
 - Ordered List
-- Copy to Clipboard†
+- Copy to Clipboard\*\*

 \* – Or Text Expansion, specify your substitutions in * > System Preferences > Keyboard > Text*.

-† – Some contenteditable fields in browsers ignore TextFlow output and paste from Clipboard.
+\*\* – Some contenteditable fields in browsers ignore TextFlow output and instead paste from Clipboard.
 Include this option to fix the issue.

 ## Install